jaredfaris/ootrain/write/01_slide.md

 !SLIDE center smbullets smaller
 # Clever Is Not The Same As Good #
 * Clever solutions to difficult problems are good.
-* Clever code to simple problems is bad.
+* Clever code for its own sake is bad.
 Readability and maintainability are more important than you saving 10 keystrokes.
 * If you want to use new technology (and you do), SHARE IT with the team.

 !SLIDE code smaller